 What is the recovery time?
 Back to work?
 Working out?

-Patients need to plan to be off work for 2 weeks.
-Working out as far as cardio can be started at 2 weeks.
-Light weights can commence at 4 weeks.
-Situps or crunches need to wait 6 weeks.
+Patients generally need to plan to be off work for two weeks.
+As far as cardio, working out can often be started at two weeks.
+Light weights can typically commence at four weeks, and sit-ups or crunches need to wait about six weeks.

 How long will I be in the surgery center or hospital?

-Patients simply stay overnight and go home usually by 7 or 8 am the morning after the procedure.
+Patients who do not have this procedure performed on an outpatient basis often simply stay overnight and usually go home by 7 or 8 am the morning after the procedure.

 What will my belly button look like?

 The belly button will look a little funny for a few weeks as it heals.
-Often it is the slowest part to heal and requires a simple gauze to be placed “in the hole” for few weeks.
-The incision heals “inside” the belly button leaving a natural appearing belly button after the procedure.
+Often, it is the slowest part to heal and requires a simple gauze to be placed “in the hole” for a few weeks.
+The incision heals “inside” the belly button, leaving a natural-appearing belly button after the procedure.

 How long will the incision be?

 Dr. Boynton utilizes a shorter and lower scar for his tummy tucks than most traditional techniques.
-Patients that have had tummy tucks complain most about the scars on the sides.
-Some techniques involve a “high angled” scar that juts out from a swim suit.
-Dr. Boynton does perform this technique and keeps his low.
-Some patients with massive weight loss (greater than 80 lbs) may require an “extended” tummy tuck or abdominoplasty which may extend a bit farther around if there is loose skin that needs to be addressed on the “side.”
+Patients who have had tummy tucks complain most about the scars on the sides.
+Some techniques involve a “high angled” scar that juts out from a swimsuit.
+Dr. Boynton keeps his low.
+Some patients with massive weight loss (greater than 80 lbs) might require an “extended” tummy tuck, which may extend a bit farther around if there is loose skin that needs to be addressed on the “side.”

 What about a mini-tummy tuck?

 Mini tummy tucks are “mini” with their results.
-This technique only removes a small amount of skin, the lower abdomen is plicated leaving the upper abdomen loose which often leaves a noticeable bulge in the upper abdomen.
+This technique only removes a small amount of skin.
+The lower abdomen is plicated, leaving the upper abdomen loose and often creating a noticeable bulge.
 It also pulls the belly button down.
 There are very few “true” candidates for this procedure.
-Most patients that think they need a “mini” actually need a full tummy tuck and are not happy with a mini.
-The recovery is not that much faster and patients are not happy with the overall results.
+Most patients who think they need a “mini” abdominoplasty actually need a full tummy tuck and are not happy with a mini.
+The recovery is not that much faster, and patients are not often happy with the overall results.